10 Best Herbal Teas For Hyperacidity

 cuminum cyminum tea

-Cuminum cyminum, commonly known as cumin, is often used in herbal teas to help manage hyperacidity due to its natural antacid properties.
+Cuminum cyminum, commonly known as cumin, is widely used in herbal teas to alleviate symptoms of hyperacidity due to its soothing and anti-inflammatory properties.

 silybum marianum tea